-The Florida Reef Tract has been experiencing an outbreak of a coral disease termed Stony Coral Tissue Loss Disease (SCTLD).
-First reported off the coast of Miami-Dade County in 2014, this outbreak has spread along Florida and to reefs in the Caribbean, including Jamaica, Mexico, St. Maarten, the US Virgin Islands, and the Dominican Republic.
-The Florida Department of Environmental Protection is working with dozens of partners from federal, state, and local agencies, non-governmental organizations, universities, and members of the community to investigate and solve this problem.
+Florida's Coral Reef has been experiencing an outbreak of a coral disease termed stony coral tissue loss disease.
+First reported in 2014 off the coast of Miami-Dade County, this outbreak has spread along Florida and to reefs in the Caribbean, including Jamaica, Mexico, St. Maarten, the US Virgin Islands and the Dominican Republic.

 Large geographic range.
-Over half of the Florida Reef Tract has been affected – over 96,000 acres.
+Over half of Florida's Coral Reef has been affected – over 96,000 acres.

 Duration of the outbreak.
 Disease has continued to spread for more than three years.

 Number of coral species affected.
 20+ of approximately 45 species of Florida’s reef-building corals have been affected.
 This includes five species listed pursuant to the Endangered Species Act.

 Significantly high prevalence.
 Within certain species, disease is seen in 66-100 out of every 100 colonies surveyed.

 High rates of disease transmission and mortality.
 Once a coral begins to lose living tissue, observations show that the colony will die within weeks to months.

 The exact cause and contributing factors for this outbreak will likely take years to identify; however, addressing other known coral stressors (such as water quality, turbidity and sedimentation) will increase the ability of the corals to recover.
 We can all do our part to increase the resilience of our coral reefs.